Skip to content

 3. You should have your System Initiative workspace open in another window.

-If you have completed the Getting Started tutorial, you may have a credential already present you can use.
-If so, select it, and move on to the next section.
+If you have completed the Getting Started tutorial, you may have an AWS Credential already present that you can use.
+If so, move on to the next section.

 Fill in your AWS accounts Access Key Id and Secret Access Key.
 Refer to the AWS documentation if you do not know what they are.

-Click Store Secret to securely encrypt and save your secret.
+Click Add Secret to securely encrypt and save your Credentials.
+Press Esc to return to the Grid.

 Set the region property to us-east-1.